emberjs/rfcs/text/0000-colocated-tests.md

 Primary changes needed:

-When building an ember app, based on if tests are included in the build or not, as they would be for development and test builds, ember-cli must configure broccoli to skip over test files within the `app` directory.
+When building an ember app, based on if tests are included in the build or not, as they would be for development and test builds, ember-cli must configure broccoli to skip over test files within the `{app,addon}` directory.

-Additionally, for the test bundle, the `app` directory must be added to search for files that are tests.
+Additionally, for the test bundle, the `{app,addon}` directory must be added to search for files that are tests.

 Test files could remain using the current hyphenated suffix that they currently use -- example: `my-component-test.js`.
 But, because the only name part that could be searched for is `-test` at the end of the filename, there is the possibility that valid components, controllers, routes, etc could legitimately end with `-test`, causing files to incorrectly get removed or added to the app or test bundles.